Chapter 2

 “I’m not questioning her place, Adam.
 I’m assessing potential team dynamics.”

-“You know how I feel about Dirt Worshippers.
-She’s not one of them, okay?"
+“You know how I feel about those Ecocentric Dirt Worshippers.
+Her parents might have been, but she’s not one of them, okay?”

 “Okay,” she says, noting his response.